kyma-project/kyma/components/assetstore-controller-manager/README.md

 ### Run tests

-To run all unit tests, execute the following command:
+To run all unit tests, use the following command:

 ```bash
 make test